Cortisporin®-TC Otic Suspension with Neomycin and Hydrocortisone

 Product Summary

-This product is distributed by: JHP Pharmaceuticals, LLC
+This product is manufactured and distributed by MCP Pharmaceuticals, LLC

 It is a non-viscous liquid, buffered at pH 5, for instillation into the canal of the external ear or direct application to the affected aural skin.